34 Reasons Why Budapest Is Brilliant!

 It's time for a hen do in Budapest!

 If you're into your symbols and metaphors, Budapest has to be one of the best cities to celebrate a wedding in.
 Budapest is composed of two complimentary sides, Buda and Pest, come together in a harmonious marriage to form one gorgeous, beautiful city.
-If you're less into the symbols, Budapest is no less of a seductive choice - with Buda providing elegance and refinement, and Pest as the city's lively beating heart, there's literally something for everyone on a Budapest hen party.
+If you're less into the symbols, Budapest is no less of a seductive choice - with Buda providing elegance and refinement, and Pest as the city's lively beating heart, there's literally something for everyone on a Budapest hen weekend.

 Why: Why should you have a Budapest hen do?